Roberta Gemma

-Floriana Panella (born 15 December 1980), best known by the stage name Roberta Gemma or Roberta Missoni, is an Italian actress related to porn and horror movies.
+Floriana Panella (born 15 December 1980), best known by her stage name Roberta Gemma or Roberta Missoni, is an Italian actress related to porn and horror movies.

 Biography

 She started her career in 2006.
 In 2008, she won the Miss Maglietta Bagnata pageant.
 That same year, Gemma was the "madrina" and the hostess of the PesarHorrorFest, a horror film festival set in Pesaro.
 She has starred in several horror and comedy films.